Why work falls through the cracks

 See how to make status visible without another meeting →Teams are sending too many emails because inboxes have become the way requests are routed, status is checked, and context is reconstructed.

-See how to centralize intake →Requests keep landing with the wrong people first, then getting forwarded around until someone figures out who should actually own the work.
+See how to make workload visible →Requests keep landing with the wrong people first, then getting forwarded around until someone figures out who should actually own the work.

 See how to route work correctly →The procedure changed, but not everyone read the email, old habits continue, and it is hard to know whether the new process is actually being followed.